nvpro-samples/vk_raytracing_tutorial_KHR/photon_beam/README.md

 ### Surface Radiance

 As you see in Above images, photon mapping method alone is not enough to describe the lighting.
-Omitting the radiance from surface makes the world mythycaly dark.
+Omitting the radiance from surface makes the scene brightly foggy or mythycaly dark.
 So photon mapping method is added to reflect the surface light.